ucd-cepb/kings/README.md

       Includes data from CNRA's final_515_table, downloaded to kings/data_raw
 Uses helper function:
-   (3B) functions/create_spat_meta, which generates spatial metadata
+   (3B) functions/create_dac_meta, which generates spatial metadata
    regarding social vulnerability index and disadvantaged community status from several shapefiles that are too large to include in Github.
-See create_spat_meta function for downloading instructions for these files.
+These files may be obtained through syncing with Box.
       (3Bi) The dac_svi_analysis function evaluates the relationship between svi and dac status. appends spatial data to gsp_text_with_lang to create gsp_text_with_meta